hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `admin_enabled` - (Optional) Specifies whether the admin user is enabled.
 Defaults to `false`.

-* `storage_account_id` - (Required for `Classic` Sku - Optional otherwise) The ID of a Storage Account which must be located in the same Azure Region as the Container Registry.
+* `storage_account_id` - (Required for `Classic` Sku - Forbidden otherwise) The ID of a Storage Account which must be located in the same Azure Region as the Container Registry.

 * `sku` - (Optional) The SKU name of the the container registry.
 Possible values are `Classic` (which was previously `Basic`), `Basic`, `Standard` and `Premium`.